 And it’s for this reason that in my last post I sought to provide voters in both parties reasons for optimism.
 Because when you can move away from worrying about political survival and toward political achievement, there is more space for positive-sum thinking.
 If Americans can get away from simply regurgitating the talking points promulgated by Hannity, Maddow, and that random hyper-partisan page sharing misleading information on Facebook and instead seek knowledge from actual subject experts (on both sides of the issue, of course), we would all be in a better position to hold politicians to account.
 And we’d also be less stressed because we’d realize that neither party has a monopoly on good policy ideas.
 No matter who wins, some good will occur and some terrible policy errors will be inflicted upon the country.
 One party might have more good ideas than the other, but neither represents pure virtue or pure vice.

 This is why I say I don’t care.
 It’s not that politics is unimportant, but it becomes meaningless unless you have a framework with which to evaluate it.
-So instead of obsessing over specific bills, I suggest thinking more abstractly, theoretically, and historically and then applying your conclusions to contemporary politics.
+So instead of obsessing over specific personalities and scandals, I suggest thinking more abstractly, theoretically, and historically and then applying your conclusions to contemporary politics.
 What explains Rome’s fall?
 Why didn’t China conquer the world?
 What is a morally virtuous society?
 Why was economic growth so high in the 20th century?
 Is religion on balance good?
 These are not partisan questions, and yet they offer clear suggestions for contemporary policy.
 They’re also far more intellectually stimulating than listening to comedians and talk radio hosts dunk on prominent politicians.

 None of this is to discredit the fears of many who worry about Trump’s unprecedented attack on American elections and the bad faith efforts of people like McConnell.
 Nor am I trying to intellectualize the many pressing problems confronting America.
 The U.S. has a flawed institutional framework that empowers a minority group at the expense of the majority, and that results in obviously biased policies, perverse incentives, and damaging political equilibria.
 But the reality is that we cannot resolve these problems in the status quo.
 What we as individuals can do, though, is contribute to more substantive and less vitriolic political conversations.